- Health Leadership Action Plan

 - Research & Evaluation Working Group

-The Research and Evaluation Working Group has been busy finalizing the proposal for an ROI study to look at the impact of leadership development in health care.
-We now have 13 partners (both financial and in-kind) in place and we are continuing discussions with UK’s The King’s Fund to make this an international collaboration.
+The Research and Evaluation Working Group has been busy implementing a proposal for an ROI study to look at the impact of leadership development in health care.
+We now have 15 partners (both financial and in-kind) in place and we are continuing discussions with UK’s The King’s Fund to make this an international collaboration.
 The budget for this project anticipates work being done in three phases over 16 months beginning in January 2016.
 A big thank you to all our partners!
 The desired output for this project is a cost-effective and easy to use tool for partners to access; but as well it will be a first step in making the case for health leadership in Canada.

-Development of a Return on Investment Tool for Healthcare Leadership Development – Evidence Brief (February 2017)
+Development of a Return on Investment Tool for Healthcare Leadership Development – EVIDENCE BRIEF (February 2017)

 ROI Scoping Review (May 26, 2016)